schulz-p/RNR/README.md

 # Residual Neural Network-based Registration (RNR)

-This is the code for the image registration method RNR, which is introduced and comprehensively evaluated in [Analysis of 3D/2D Image Registration and a New Registration Approach Based on Residual Neural Networks](todo: input link) (link follows soon).
+This is the code for the image registration method RNR, which is introduced and comprehensively evaluated in [Analysis of 3D/2D Image Registration and a New Registration Approach Based on Residual Neural Networks](link follows).
 RNR enables the registration of multiple consecutive images.
 In order to provide deformations that build on each other in a meaningful way, data from intermediate time points can be input into RNR.
 Moreover, the method allows for diffeomorphic deformations.
 In this code we apply RNR on thoracic CT images, more precisely we use the DIR-Lab 4D CT dataset.